mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Liffa, we've come to pay you a visit," said the robed man.
 He gifted me a genuine smile, the first I'd seen since leaving Heiko, and it set me at ease for the moment.
 "Hope we didn't wake you."

 "N-No, not at all," I stammered.
-I instinctively wrapped my arms around my belly.
+I instinctively put my hands on my belly.

 "I'm Sunte, and I'll be the magistrate for your case."
 He put his hands behind his back to reveal the red sash of Shaki legalists at his waist.
 "You were told that I would be here, no?"

 I hesitated, trying to remember.
 "The guard...
 Tinpo.
 He said you would be here in the morning."

 "Ah.
 I see.
-I hope this doesn't come as a shock to you, but we are in the mist of the morning."
+I hope this doesn't come as a shock to you, but we are... in the mist of the morning."

 I felt disoriented.
 How could it be morning already?
 The magistrate saw the bewildered expression on my face and said, "We can come back once you're ready."

-Fajro interjected in his boisterous tone.
-"If I may, your piety, a delay will only make this more difficult for Liffa.
-We should do what we can to get hae out of this dingy place."

-"Perhaps," said the magistrate.
-He considered his words and looked toward me.
+"No, No, I'm fine," I said.
+"I just...I can't believe it."

+"The stay in these cells can be rather disorienting," he said.
+"This tiny window doesn't let much light through.
+Hard to tell the color of Ara."

 I could see the confidence in his posture and facial expression that his lifetime of experience in law must have given him.
+I grew curious.
+"You are... a magistrate?"
+I asked him.
+"Are all magistrates so nice?"

+He laughed and said "I find these things go smoother when I'm not judging you from my shining pedestal on high.
+We all do strange things.
+Whether we feel convinced it's the right thing, or a fit of anger compelled us.
+I'm not here to judge you personally.
+I'm just here to translate the law as it pertains to you."

+I would have liked to say something more eloquent than "Thank you", but that is unfortunately the chain of words that my tongue had decided to express.
+The extent of my exhaustion had become awkwardly clear, but thankfully he changed the subject.

-"Liffa, how are you feeling?" he asked.
+"How are you feeling?" he asked.
+"Do you need anything before we begin?"

 "I want to talk to Melna," I said.